-The knife that Caleb held glinted in the light, the shadow of the blade projected on the ceiling by the flashlight’s beam.
+The knife that the boy held glinted in the light, the shadow of the blade projected on the ceiling by the flashlight’s beam.
 Wells lashed out, his fist breaking the jaw of a toddler girl whose eyes were just empty holes in her head.
 Wells rolled to his side, but the ominous children fell upon him, pinning him with their numbers and their freakish strength.

 Want to know what happens next?